anvaka/VivaGraphJS/README.md

 Tuning layout algorithm
 ----------------------------------------------------
 Graphs vary by their nature.
-Some graphs has hundreds of nodes and few edges (or links), others connect every node with each other.
-To get the best layout tuning is usually required.
+Some graphs have hundreds of nodes and few edges (or links), somew might connect every node with every other.
+Tuning the physics often helps get the best layout.
 Consider the following example:

 ```javascript